Gold Coast's CyTrack acquires Sydney telephony and managed services firm CTI Solutions

 In 2020 Datto awarded CyTrack a certification following its joint deal with UK-headered telephony solutions provider Premier Choice Group (PGC) for the UK’s National Health Service (NHS).

-PGC had CyTrack's software solutions bundled with Panasonic PBX systems and sold as solutions for the NHS, while also having some applications integrated with the company’s in-house Autotask professional services automation (PSA) software.
+PGC had CyTrack's software solutions bundled with Panasonic PBX systems.
+The combined solutions were sold to the NHS, while also having some applications integrated with the company’s in-house Autotask professional services automation (PSA) software.

 CyTrack’s integration allows Autotask PSA to be connected to its integrated telephony and communication platforms, which include Avaya, Ericsson-LG, Panasonic, Mitel, NEC, Samsung and more, as well as cloud VoIP solutions like Skype for Business, Microsoft Teams, Broadsoft and open platforms such as Asterisk.